 We always think finding the right venue is super important, and we admit we might be a little biased on that one, but for networking events it really does matter.
 The venue needs to fit with the purpose, format and people that will be there.
 Renting a great big hall for a bar social doesn’t really work, does it?
 So, take our advice and choose your venue carefully.
 Our great selection of networking venues for hire should give you some inspiration if you’re stuck.

 We know what you’re thinking: you’re thinking the weekend is the best time, right?
 Nope, sorry to disappoint you but your dreams of not cutting into work time might not work out.
 It’s actually better to have an event midweek.
 Whilst we all love our jobs, employers can’t assume that people will be willing to give up their weekend for them.
-Oh, and it’s best to avoid the high season for your industry because, of course, this is when people will be super busy.
-One more thing: maybe avoid the summer months too when lots of people are likely to be on annual leave.

-Step 6: Promote
+Step 6: Remember the seasons

 Networking events can be a little different to other events, mostly because you might not have a set guest list.
 Having people register to attend is much more common with these types of things, so you’ll need to promote your event online and via email to the relevant companies and individuals that you want to attend.